Interested in learning Catalan?

 country).
 On your own and using any AI tools you wish, search for statistical

-and qualitative information to analyze its recent evolution.
+and qualitative information to analyse its recent evolution.
 Independently

 prepare a 5-minute oral presentation with visual support to be delivered in